sharetribe/flex-docs/src/docs/operator-guides/concepts/index.md

 Blocks capture information and present it according to the Section template.
 Though each Block can take the same information, such as a video or image, text content or title, how this information is presented depends on the Section template.
 Blocks, therefore, only exist within sections.
 They are the sub-sections that make up a content page.

-You can study different Block layouts here(LINKKKK)
+You can study different Block layouts [here.](https://www.sharetribe.com/docs/operator-guides/section-templates/)

 ### Fields